lannes/Flutter-AdaptiveCards/example/README.md

 ### lab.dart
-Displays an adaptive card and has a "show the JSON" button.
-The JSON is embedded in the program so you can hot reload testing it.

-TODO: make it hot load the JSON file from a URL
+Displays an adaptive card.
+Lets you specify the URL or relative file location as a command line argument.
+Intended as a debugging jig

+This snippet assumes you want to test the adaptive card activity_update located in the example's lib directory.
+You could do a
 ```
-cd into this, example, directory
+cd example
-flutter run -t lib/lab.dart -d chrome --web-renderer html
+flutter run  --dart-define=url=lib/activity_update lib/lab.dart -d chrome --web-renderer html
 ```

 # Open Items